 Disney Springs has recently expanded into Orlando's hottest shopping and dining destination.
 It went from being somewhere we'd hop to occasionally if we had a little downtime in the schedule or if we wanted a night out for fun dining, to a place we dedicate a full day to every few trips.
-Disney Springs is awesome because it has the perfect balance of tourist guilty pleasures, including plenty of Mickey gear, world-class retail stores and experiential dining experiences.
+Disney Springs is awesome because it has the perfect balance of tourist guilty pleasures, including plenty of Mickey gear, PLUS world-class retail stores and experiential dining experiences.
 There's always something new to do or taste, no matter what your mood!

 As your resident shopping and dining expert, I'm here to walk you through the ins and outs of Disney Springs.
 I've highlighted some of our personal frog family favorite places, as well, to help get you familiar.
 With this inside guide, you'll be well on your way to planning the perfect Disney Springs visit for your squad.

 Disney Springs (previously 1975's Lake Buena Vista Shopping Village, 1977's Walt Disney World Village, 1989's Disney Village Marketplace and 1997's Downtown Disney) has evolved into an unbelievable shopping, dining and entertainment destination.
 With its transformation from Downtown Disney into Disney Springs, it almost doubled in size and fun!
 With more of a variety between vacation souvenirs and everyday shopping, Disney Springs has become the place to be for tourists and locals alike.
 The area is divided into four sections: The Marketplace, The Landing, Town Center and West Side.